podcast

 Medieval Adultery in Nineteenth- and Twentieth-Century Opera and Literature (with Kat Tracey)

-Send us a textThis is the third of a multi-episode series in which I chat with Dr. Larissa ‘Kat’ Tracey about literary representations of medieval adultery and its reality.
+Send a textThis is the third of a multi-episode series in which I chat with Dr. Larissa ‘Kat’ Tracey about literary representations of medieval adultery and its reality.
 In this episode Kat and I survey and discuss the major nineteenth- and twentieth-century literary treatments of medieval adultery, focusing on the stories of La(u)ncelot and Guinevere and of Tristan/Tristram and Isolde/Isolt/Iseult The episode begins with an opera, Richard Wagner’s extremely influential retelling of the tale, Tristan und Isolde.
-Although composed between 1857 and 1859, the opera did not premiere until 1865, because it was dee...
+Although composed between 1857 and 1859, the opera did not premiere until 1865, because it was deemed...

 2024-05-25